dxw/playbook/playbook.md

 * Grievance and disciplinary matters
 * Facilitation/scheduling of conversations with Directors/heads-of, such as Salary Reviews

-Bookable slots are available on Wednesdays and Fridays at 11am but the People & HR Manager’s door is always open.
+Bookable slots are available on Wednesdays and Fridays at 11am but the People Manager’s door is always open.

 #### Delivery Lead (for those on client work)